← Back to Blog·Mar 16, 2026·7 min read

 User Flow Analysis

-User flow reports visualize the paths visitors take through your site.
-They show which pages visitors enter on, where they navigate next, and where they leave.
-This helps you optimize navigation, identify dead-end pages, and ensure that your most important conversion paths are frictionless.
-GA4 and most web analytics tools offer some form of flow visualization.
+Visualizes the paths visitors take through your site — which pages they enter on, where they navigate next, and where they leave.
+Helps optimize navigation, identify dead-end pages, and ensure conversion paths are frictionless.
+GA4 and most <a href="/blog/best-web-analytics-tools">web analytics tools</a> offer flow visualization.

 Cohort Analysis